-- 12. A Final Report is required and will be due to the CAL FIRE Unit Project Manager within 30 days of the grant expiration or along with the grant final invoice: - a.
-The Progress Report and Final Report Template.docx found online at CAL FIRE Fire Prevention Grants - 13.
-The inclusion of an indirect or administrative charge is acceptable for these grant programs, but must not exceed 12% of the total amount of grant funds provided to the grantee, minus equipment.
-The 12% maximum of indirect cost, applies to all entities including University of California (UC) and California State University (CSU) entities.
-Documentation related to the determination of the grantee's indirect cost rate must be retained by the grantee for audit purposes. - 14.
+- 12. A Final Report is required and is located on our website at Final Report.
+The final report is due within 30 days of the grant expiration or along with the grant final invoice: - a.
+Pre-project pictures and post-project pictures must be submitted with the Final Report - b.
+Updated polygons reflecting completed treatment areas must be submitted with the Final Report - 13.
+The inclusion of indirect costs is acceptable for Fire Prevention Grant projects but must not exceed 12% of the total amount of grant funds provided to the Grantee, minus equipment.
+The 12% maximum of indirect cost applies to all entities including University of California (UC) and California State University (CSU) entities.
+Documentation related to the determination of the Grantee's indirect cost rate must be retained by the Grantee for audit purposes. - 14.
 All educational materials and planning documents created and used for a Fire Prevention Grant project must be submitted to CAL FIRE.
 CAL FIRE may retain copies of these materials and utilize them for CAL FIRE's own purposes.
 Similarly, any Fire Prevention Grant project photos, videos, testimonials, or other similar information submitted to CAL FIRE throughout the performance of the project may be retained by CAL FIRE and utilized for CAL FIRE's own purposes.